langchain-ai/langchain/docs/modules/chains.rst

 The following sections of documentation are provided:

-- `How-To Guides <chains/how_to_guides>`_: A collection of how-to guides.
+- `How-To Guides <chains/how_to_guides.html>`_: A collection of how-to guides.
 These highlight how to use various types of chains.

-- `Reference </reference/chains>`_: API reference documentation for all Chain classes.
+- `Reference </reference/chains.html>`_: API reference documentation for all Chain classes.

-- `Conceptual Guide <chains/conceptual_guide>`_: A conceptual guide going over the various concepts related to chains.
+- `Key Concepts <chains/key_concepts.html>`_: A conceptual guide going over the various concepts related to chains.

 .. toctree::